VoxelForge/VoxelForge/mods/HUD/hudbars/API.md

  * `order`: Table that contains the order of the placeholders.
 It's also possible to remove placeholders.
 Default order: `{ "label", "value", "max_value" }`
  * `format_value`: Format string to apply when displaying `value`.
 Syntax is same as in `string.format`.
 Default: `"%d"`
  * `format_max_value`: Same as `format_value` but is applied to `max_value`
-* `direction`: Either left to right(0), or right to left(1). - note: this field was moved to the end in vlfa 0.91 to restore compatibility with upstream hudbars
+* `direction`: Either left to right(0), or right to left(1). - note: this field was moved to the end in mcla 0.91 to restore compatibility with upstream hudbars

 #### Example
 Example (mostly) from `hbarmor` mod: